substrait-io/substrait-python/CONTRIBUTING.md

 ## Extensions stubs

-Substrait uses jsonschema to describe data model for extension files.
+Substrait uses jsonschema to describe the data model for extension files.

 ```
 make codegen-extensions